Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

     const myName = process.argv[2] || pond.info().sourceId
     // wake up fish with the given name and log its published states pond.observe(ForgetfulChatFish, myName).subscribe(console.log)
-    // send 'ping' a message every 5sec to generate a new event setInterval(() => pond.feed(ForgetfulChatFish, myName)('ping').subscribe(), 5000)
+    // send a 'ping' message every 5 seconds to generate a new event setInterval(() => pond.feed(ForgetfulChatFish, myName)('ping').subscribe(), 5000)
 })()
 ```

-This example shows how to start this fish and have it emit one event every five minutes.
+This example shows how to start this fish and have it emit one event every five seconds.
 Now we want to see this in action, so let’s install the necessary ingredients.

 ## Install the Actyx CLI